 Concrete, glass, wood, aluminum

 The building consists of a concrete construction.
-We place steel uprights and beams on top of which we then mount the glass.
+We placed steel uprights and beams on top of which we then mounted the glass.
 In the ridge of the roof, the curved structure is formed by laminated wooden trusses, produced by the German company Schütt.
-On top of this wooden structure we pull a steel structure, then the glass.
+On top of this wooden structure we pulled a steel structure, then the glass.
 It is insulating glass, laminated outside and inside, heat strengthened.
 Where the glass serves as cladding (there is concrete behind it), it is virtually black and fritted (12mm fully tempered).
-We will also cold bend the large fritted panels.
+We also cold bended the large fritted panels.
 The small panels of the curved facade are too small to be cold bent.
-These panels are thereforedelivered hot bent on site and then put in place.
+These panels were therefore delivered hot bent on site and then put in place.
 The facades are capped with yellow aluminum cladding.

 Prefab and assembly

-In order to ensure that assembly runs smoothly and quickly, we prepare as much as possible in our factory.
+To ensure that assembly runs smoothly and quickly, we prepared as much as possible in our factory.
 The steel and wood construction and the accompanying steel brackets, but also all connections for the long facades are prefabricated in our factory as well.
-We limit damage and the quality remains high.
-This preparation also means that we are on site as short as possible.
+We limited damage and the quality remains high.
+This preparation also means that we were on site as short as possible.

 In Germany, you have to ask permission for any non-standard application.
 For the facades of the Innovationzentrum, we have used various new techniques and have therefore applied for different permissions.
 We have made it plausible that the techniques used are safe.
 For example, the use of a glass facade as fall-through safety is not included in the standards in Germany.
 In addition, cold bending of the glass is not common either.
 For these techniques, we have obtained specific approval for this project by means of technical substantiation and structural calculations.

-Construction is in full swing.
 Octatube now has extensive experience with cold bending of glass.
-But these large glass panels make it an interesting challenge for us.
+But the size of the glass panels made it an interesting challenge for us.
 Together with the yellow aluminum edge, the transparent glass Innovationzentrum forms a striking marker in the otherwise flat green landscape of Melle and its surroundings.